-"RESOLVED, that the Consolidated Financial Statements of the Company for the fiscal year ended September 30, 2007 be, and the same hereby are, approved."
+"RESOLVED, that the Consolidated Financial Statements of Amdocs Limited for the fiscal year ended September 30, 2011 be, and the same hereby are, approved."

-The affirmative vote of holders of a majority of the Ordinary Shares represented in person or by proxy at the General Meeting is necessary for the approval of the Ordinary Resolution to approve the Consolidated Financial Statements.
+The affirmative vote of holders of a majority of the ordinary shares represented in person or by proxy at the General Meeting is necessary for the approval of the ordinary resolution to approve the Consolidated Financial Statements.